bastodian/Metabarcoding/Readme.md

 to fully automate and include it here.

 For quick and dirty preliminary analyses vsearch has been used on a subset of the data, producing resaonable results.
-This also needs tobe cleaned up to automate it.
+This also needs to be cleaned up to automate it.

 ```bash
 vsearch --threads THREADS --cluster_fast FASTA_FILE